anoma/nspec/docs/tutorial/engines/index.md

 The engine instance's name is unchangeable, once the engine is created;
+every correct implementation must ensure that the parent engine chooses a globally unique name before the child engine can be created;
+as mentioned above,
-every correct implementation must ensure that the parent engine chooses a globally unique name before an engine can be created, e.g., by pairing its own globally unique name with a name that is unique among its children—<!-- -->either spawned previously or in the future.
+the default is a pair of the parent's globally unique name and a _child name_ that is unique among its siblings—<!-- -->either spawned previously or in the future.
-Should the need arise for changing the name of an engine, e.g., because it has been sent to undesired destinations, a new *"continuation engine"* can be spawned with a new name.
+Should it become necessary to change the name of an engine, e.g., because it has been sent to undesired destinations, a new *"continuation engine"* can be spawned with a new name.